Care is what holds our spaces open

 We don’t have a complete answer.
 We’re not sure anyone does.
 What we do believe is that these questions belong in the room with us, whoever we are and wherever we’re gathering.
 And that the act of asking them together — carefully, honestly, with the people most affected is itself a form of convening.

 For us, these questions have a working answer.
 An answer that is partial, evolving, and grounded in our own team conversations and with partners.
 Convening with care means paying close attention to language, online and offline.
 It means anticipating accessibility needs (physical, cognitive, logistical, related to language) and building in support before anyone has to ask.
-It means planning with flexibility and staying agile with the schedule and agenda when the room needs something different.
+It means planning with flexibility, staying agile in the schedule and the agenda when the room needs something different.
 It could also mean building in breaks and moments of genuine connection, not just moments of work.
 We’ve all had that conversation and that eureka moment that happened when the pressure of the formal conversation was not around anymore.

 Caring also means being honest about what we can and can’t offer.
 Safety, accessibility and inclusion are the core of any convening.
 We strive to achieve them fully, knowing that the systems we operate within will always make that difficult and costly.
 That tension is not a reason to lower our bar: it is precisely why we hold it high.

-Convening with care can also mean sharing information generously: logistics, background, and reading material.
-It means being available to understand needs and listen widely, not just to present.
+Convening with care can also mean sharing information generously: logistics, background, reading material.
+It means being available to listen, not just to present.
 It means designing participatory, non-extractive exercises, and ensuring that the people who show up (often at real cost to themselves) are supported materially as much as possible,that they can have guidelines and people to connect them with others.